-I have dogs in other countries such as Canada & France, some of the best Blue Roans and Red Roans in France have came from me.
+I have dogs in other countries such as Canada & France, some of the best Blue Roans and Red Roans in France have come from me.

 Estelle S. in France has taken two roan pups that she got from me and has excelled with showing/finished them in her country as well as producing exquisite roans that other breeders have not just in her country but in other countries as well.

-All of our Cockers being used for breeding have been tested for Patella’s, CERF’s, PRA-PRCD and Males DNA’d.
+Most of our Cockers being used for breeding have been tested for Patella’s, CERF’s, PRA-PRCD and Males DNA’d.

 It’s a society thing to ask, “did you did OFA’s” and when you say, “No” that is the end of the conversation.